MoeTerani/salt-grad-project/README.md

 - test@way.com
 - password

-## 🔥 Firebase
+## 🔥 Getting started

 If this is your first time running the dashboard, start by running `npm run new-install` .
-You will also need to install the Firebase CLI and login: `npm install -g firebase-tools`
+You will also need to install the Firebase CLI (`npm install -g firebase-tools`) and then login with `firebase login`.

-You will need to create a `.env` file to connect to the database.
+Finally, create a `.env` file to connect to the database.
 This needs to be saved at `client/.env`:

 ```
 REACT_APP_API_KEY=XXXXXX